rubensworks/article-privacy-decentralized/content/framework.md

 Finally, the remaining list of sources is returned, which can be used by the query engine to execute the quad pattern query over.
 In this algorithm, the `Summary_Contains` also depends on the type of summary that is being used.
+[](#figure-query-execution) shows an example of how this source selection algorithm can be used in client-side query engines.

 <figure id="client-algorithm" class="listing">
 ````/code/client-algorithm.txt````